Qualified fitness instructor and football coach and very big on nutrition. Studying football science at university in Liverpool.

 Open motor skill: Here, the batter still has no oppositional players, but this does not mean that this is also a closed motor skill, as with the first example.
 In this instance, the balls are being pitched to the performer by the machine; therefore, the performer must use his perceptual feedback, primarily from his vision, to instruct him of where the ball is while it is in motion, and then he must time the swing correctly in relation to this.

-Open motor skill: Once again we have the performer batting from a stable stand, he is able to choose when he hits the ball as with example 1, however this does NOT mean that this is also a Closed Motor Skill, as you can see that there is still oppositional fielders, which means that he must react and potentially modify the execution of his skill to the actions of the oppositional players, should all the fielders position themselves on the right hand side, then the performer of the skill may choose to shape his body and the bat itself facing towards the left-hand side, to make the ball's trajectory go to the left, where he will have a greater chance of success, in relation to the goal of scoring points and winning the game.
+Open motor skill: Once again we have the performer batting from a stable stand, he is able to choose when he hits the ball, as in example one.
+However, this does NOT mean that this is also a closed motor skill, as you can see that there are still oppositional fielders, which means that he must react and potentially modify the execution of his skill to the actions of the oppositional players.
+Should all the fielders position themselves on the right-hand side, the performer of the skill may choose to shape his body and the bat itself facing towards the left-hand side, to make the ball's trajectory go to the left, where he will have a greater chance of success in relation to the goal of scoring points and winning the game.

 Photo #4: Batter Preparing to Swing at a Pitch During Competition

 Open motor skill: All in-game situations are classified as requiring open motor skills.
 Although you cannot see them in this picture, the batter is up against an entire major league team.
 Therefore, the batter must make large decisions about how he will need to adjust his swing to avoid having the ball get caught by the opposing team.

 this site was absolutely 0 help.
 I don't understand any more about open and closed Moto skills than when I started 16 years ago.